Properties of the diffusion and drift kinetic coefficients in momentum space for a cold Fermi system: Kinetic coefficients for a cold Fermi system

 The minimum and maximum integration limits in the expressions (\ref{dpk}), (\ref{apk}) take the form

 where the notation is defined as

 Accordingly, the integrand functions are written as

-The expressions (\ref{dpt0}) and (\ref{apt0}) at zero momentum are zero $D(0)=0$, $A(0)=0$.
+The expressions (\ref{dpt0}) and (\ref{apt0}) at zero momentum are zero $D_p(0)=0$, $A(0)=0$.
 As the momentum increases to infinitely large values both quantities asymptotically approach zero values

-\figurename~\ref{fig1} shows the diffusion coefficient $D(p)$ versus relative momentum (in units of the Fermi momentum $p_F$) for the cold Fermi system ($T=0$), which are obtained in accordance with the expressions (\ref{dpt0})-(\ref{fkxy}).
+\figurename~\ref{fig1} shows the diffusion coefficient $D_p(p)$ versus relative momentum (in units of the Fermi momentum $p_F$) for the cold Fermi system ($T=0$), which are obtained in accordance with the expressions (\ref{dpt0})-(\ref{fkxy}).

 For clarity, all the results were obtained for a light nucleus with a mass number $A=16$, because in the region of medium and heavy atomic nuclei the calculations are not representative.
 The Fermi energy was chosen to be typical for nuclear matter $\epsilon_F=37$ MeV.
-As you can see, the diffusion coefficient is non-zero and has a maximum, which is located in the region of the Fermi surface and is approximately $D_0(p_F)\approx 3.38\cdot 10^{-22}$ MeV$^{2}\cdot$fm$^{-2}\cdot$s.
+As you can see, the diffusion coefficient is non-zero and has a maximum, which is located in the region of the Fermi surface and is approximately $D_{p,0}(p_F)\approx 3.38\cdot 10^{-22}$ MeV$^{2}\cdot$fm$^{-2}\cdot$s.

-The drift coefficient on \figurename~\ref{fig2} is also non-zero and has a minimum with a negative sign which is localized near the Fermi surface ($p/p_F\approx 1.2$) and is $K_0(1.2 p_F)\approx -3.5\cdot 10^{-23}$ MeV$\cdot$fm$^{-2}\cdot$s.
+The drift coefficient in \figurename~\ref{fig2} is also different from zero and has a minimum with a negative sign which is localized near the Fermi surface ($p/p_F\approx 1.2$).
+On the Fermi surface the value of the drift coefficient is $K_{p,0}(p_F)\approx -2.76\cdot 10^{-23}$ $\text{MeV}\cdot\text{fm}^{-2}\cdot\text{s}$.
 In accordance with the expression (\ref{kpdef}) the coefficient drift tends to an infinitely large positive value as the momentum decreases to zero.
-Asymptotic dependences of the diffusion $D(p)$ and drift $K(p)$ coefficients with an infinite increase in momentum are consistent with their limiting zero values (\ref{lim-da}).
+Asymptotic dependences of the diffusion $D_p(p)$ and drift $K_p(p)$ coefficients with an infinite increase in momentum are consistent with their limiting zero values (\ref{lim-da}).

+It is interesting to compare the values of $D_{p,0}(p_F)$ and $K_{p,0}(p_F)$ with the corresponding values of the diffusion and drift coefficients given in \cite{Wo.PRL.1982}: $D=20\times 10^{23}$ $\text{MeV}^2\cdot\text{s}^{-1}$, $v=-5\times 10^{23}$ $\text{MeV}^2\cdot\text{s}^{-1}$.
+It should be noted here that our approach considers the kinetic coefficients for the diffusion equation in partial derivatives with respect to time and momentum \cite{KoLu.UPJ.2014,KoLu.IJMP.2015}.
+This fact is denoted by the subscript "p" of the coefficients $D_p(p)$ and $K_p(p)$.
+In \cite{Wo.PRL.1982} the diffusion equation is written in partial derivatives with respect to time and energy.
+Therefore, the corresponding kinetic coefficients $D$ and $v$ have different values and dimensions.
+Comparing the diffusion equation for both cases we find